AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/guest-orders.md

 In a guest orders setup where all customer metrics are based on the **orders** table to account for guest orders, you need to ensure that you are **not counting customers twice**.
 If you count the id of the orders table, you will be counting every order.
 If instead you count the id on the **orders** table and use a filter, “Customer’s order number = 1”, then you are going to count each unique customer **only one time**.
 This is applicable for all customer level metrics such as “Customer’s lifetime revenue” or “Customer’s lifetime number of orders”.

 In Image 2 above, you can see that there are null **customer\_ids** in the orders table.
-If we use the **customer\_email** to identify unique customers, you can see that \"erin@test.com\" has placed three (3) orders.
-Therefore, we can build a \"New customers\" metric on your orders table based on the following conditions:
+If we use the **customer\_email** to identify unique customers, you can see that "erin@test.com" has placed three (3) orders.
+Therefore, we can build a "New customers" metric on your orders table based on the following conditions:

 * Operation table = orders
 * Operation column = id